iTwin/itwinjs-core/common/api/presentation-components.api.md

     readonly rulesetId: string;
     }

-// Warning: (ae-forgotten-export) The symbol "Props" needs to be exported by the entry point presentation-components.d.ts
 // Warning: (ae-missing-release-tag) "propertyGridWithUnifiedSelection" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function propertyGridWithUnifiedSelection<P extends PropertyGridProps>(PropertyGridComponent: React.ComponentType<P>): React.ComponentType<Subtract<P, Props> & Props>;

-// Warning: (ae-forgotten-export) The symbol "Props" needs to be exported by the entry point presentation-components.d.ts
 // Warning: (ae-missing-release-tag) "tableWithUnifiedSelection" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function tableWithUnifiedSelection<P extends TableProps>(TableComponent: React.ComponentType<P>): React.ComponentType<Subtract<P, Props_2> & Props_2>;

-// Warning: (ae-forgotten-export) The symbol "Props" needs to be exported by the entry point presentation-components.d.ts
 // Warning: (ae-missing-release-tag) "treeWithFilteringSupport" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function treeWithFilteringSupport<P extends TreeProps>(TreeComponent: React.ComponentType<P>): React.ComponentType<P & Props_4>;

-// Warning: (ae-forgotten-export) The symbol "Props" needs to be exported by the entry point presentation-components.d.ts
 // Warning: (ae-missing-release-tag) "treeWithUnifiedSelection" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public